confluentinc/ksql/design-proposals/klip-46-date-and-time-data-type-support.md

 ## LOEs and Delivery Milestones
 DATE and TIME are each a milestone.
 They can both be broken up as follows:
-* Adding the types to the syntax - 1 day
+* Adding the types to the syntax - 2 days
-* Serialization/deserialization - 2 days
+* Serialization/deserialization - 3 days
-* Documentation - 2 days
+* Documentation - 3 days
 * Adding and updating UDFs + documentation - 1 week
 * Add to Connect integration test - 1 day

 DATE and TIME should be implemented together for the following componenets:
-* Casting - 3 days
+* Casting - 4 days
-* Comparisons - 2 days
+* Comparisons - 3 days

 ## Documentation Updates
 * The deprecation of DATETOSTRING and STRINGTODATE should be stated and users should be